JosueRodriguez-webdev/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+A: Two part I learned about express, endpoint and validation

 - [ ] Describe Middleware?

+A: Checks incoming data for specific information the company/developer is looking for.

 - [ ] Describe a Resource?

+A: Data in object form

 - [ ] What can the API return to help clients know if a request was successful?

+A: An http status code or even a message but status is preferable

 - [ ] How can we partition our application into sub-applications?

+A: Using diffenernt api routes that differ by endpoints

 ## Minimum Viable Product